 In a rare development for me, it happens to be that I have recently gone on an actual date.
 The frequency of such an event is akin to that of the Olympics, or blue moons: they are rarities over the course of time so that when they roll around again, you say, ‘oh yeah, I forgot about that, here we go again’.
-Now, I’m a natural pessimist when it comes to any real success in my romantic life, but in spite of all my cautionary instincts, this particular fellow seems to show promise and so I selected a place that’s special to me which I only share with special people: Medlar.
+Now, I’m a natural pessimist when it comes to any real success in my romantic life, so as I didn’t want to risk the whole evening being a complete waste, I selected a place where the food and ambiance never disappoints: Medlar.

 This may well be my favourite Chelsea restaurant: refined but not pretentious, small but not crowded, frequented by a polite well-to-do crowd.
 For those special, quiet, romantic evenings they have a room in the back that makes you feel like you’re in your own secret garden (below).
 Soft music and lighting, with crisp linens on tables, all make for a really elegant dining atmosphere.

 Once seated I am presented with a tempting menu, with fixed prices depending on the number of courses you choose.
 I enjoy these types of menus: especially when you’re on a first date (of which this was not), so that it becomes more about the food than about the price.
 As this was not my first time here, I couldn’t help but revert to some of my old favourites, all of which did not disappoint.

 Early on into the experience, I was offered a selection of bread and focaccia which were a delicious start to the evening.
 The focaccia was perfectly salted, with a touch of rosemary to enhance the flavour.
 The other bread selection was perfect with the butter, served at room temperature for easy spreading.